ArduPilot/ardupilot_wiki/copter/source/docs/terrain-following.rst

 Terrain Spacing and Accuracy
 ============================

 The :ref:`TERRAIN_SPACING <TERRAIN_SPACING>` parameter controls the size of the grid used when requesting terrain altitude from the Ground Station (it is not used if using a Lidar).
-This is 100m by default but reducing to 30 may provide better accuracy at the expense of more telemetry traffic between the GCS and autopilot.
-It is recommended that you use a :ref:`TERRAIN_SPACING <TERRAIN_SPACING>` of at least 30 meters.
+This is 100m by default but reducing to 30 may provide better accuracy at the expense of more telemetry traffic between the GCS and autopilot, and 9x more file storage space on the SD card, but only if the ground station uses a server with that resolution.
+MavProxy and Mission Planner currently do not.
+Also, if the vehicle is moving very fast, the autopilot may not be able to retrieve and cache the data quickly enough for the increased resolution to be actually used.
+It is therefore recommended that you use a :ref:`TERRAIN_SPACING <TERRAIN_SPACING>` of 100 meters.

 If the ground station does not have terrain data available at the resolution requested by the aircraft then the ground station will interpolate as necessary to provide the requested grid size.

 Terrain Accuracy
 ================

 The accuracy of the SRTM database varies over the surface of the earth.
-Typical accuracy is around 10m but one developer noticed an inaccuracy of 35m at the peak of a skihill.
+Typical accuracy is around 10m but one developer noticed an inaccuracy of 35m at the peak of a ski hill.
 This makes terrain following suitable for aircraft that are flying at altitudes of 60 meters or more.
 For very accurate terrain following at lower altitudes it is recommended to use a :ref:`downward facing Lidar or Sonar <common-rangefinder-landingpage>`.

 Warning
 =======